 In managing change in the organisation, the change agent should possess the skill of political awareness within the company with an understanding of employee resistance to change, coalition and conflict of interest.

 Political Behaviour in Organisations

-Political behaviour in the organization involves several attempts by members of the organization in order to influence the behaviour of others for the protection of self-interest and also safeguarding their own position, needs, and goals that are to be achieved (Quinn, 2010).
-With the explanation above, politics can be considered as both boon and bane for managing change in the organization.
-Therefore, the right amount of politics in the company can support the planned change in the organization and also allows the change agents to plan effectively.
+Political behaviour in the organisation involves several attempts by members of the organisation in order to influence the behaviour of others for the protection of self-interest and also safeguarding their own position, needs, and goals that are to be achieved (Quinn, 2010).
+With the explanation above, politics can be considered as both boon and bane for managing change in the organisation.
+Therefore, the right amount of politics in the company can support the planned change in the organisation and also allows the change agents to plan effectively.

-Politics cannot be ignored in the organization when the company is undergoing a change process.
-Furthermore, the politics in companies always play a special role in organizational change.
-According to the study of Griffin and Moorhead (2011), it was noticed that the managers and change agents in the organization spend 20% of their time negotiating political issues and resistance in the organization.
+Politics cannot be ignored in the organisation when the company is undergoing a change process.
+Furthermore, the politics in companies always play a special role in organisational change.
+According to the study of Griffin and Moorhead (2011), it was noticed that the managers and change agents in the organisation spend 20% of their time negotiating political issues and resistance in the organisation.
 This figure can arise when a change in business happens.
-However, politics in the organization is taken on a negative side rather than considered as beneficial for the company.
+However, politics in the organisation is taken on a negative side rather than considered as beneficial for the company.